Healthier, 1-Bowl Banana Bread

 If you don't have quite enough bananas, applesauce, pumpkin puree, or mashed sweet potato makes a great substitute.

-Wrap in plastic wrap or foil, seal in a gallon-size freezer bag, label, and store in the freezer for up to 6 months.
+Cool completely (preferably overnight), wrap in plastic wrap or foil, seal in a gallon size freezer bag, label, and store in the freezer for up to 6 months.

 More Baked Awesome: